Three times a week, we do our podcast, Verdict with Ted Cruz.

 Now, China could invade Taiwan within the next 18 months.

-Current and former officials familiar with uh U.S. and Allied intelligence say, suggesting a particularly dangerous window between the meeting of the National Congress of the Chinese Communist Party this November.
+Current and former officials familiar with U.S. and Allied intelligence say, suggesting a particularly dangerous window between the meeting of the National Congress of the Chinese Communist Party this November.

-Music All right, when we come back, we got a lot of ground to cover here today.
+all right when we come back we got a lot of ground to cover here today We'll check in with Dr. Oz later in the program.

 Where do you hear the next hour?